The Suite Life on Deck

 The series has been broadcast in more than 30 countries worldwide, and was shot at Hollywood Center Studios in Los Angeles (as was the original series).
 The series was taped in front of a live studio audience, though a laugh track is used for some scenes.
-The series is the second spin-off of a Disney Channel series (after the short-lived That's So Raven spinoff Cory in the House); as well as the last Disney Channel series to debut broadcasting exclusively in standard definition, and the first of three Disney Channel shows to transition from standard definition to high definition, which occurred on August 7, 2009 with the season 2 premiere, "The Spy Who Shoved Me," and the second multi-camera comedy (after Sonny with a Chance) to utilize a filmized appearance instead of the Filmlook appearance that was used in the first season.
+The series is the second spin-off of a Disney Channel series (after the short-lived That's So Raven spinoff Cory in the House); as well as the last Disney Channel series to debut broadcasting exclusively in standard definition, and the first of three Disney Channel shows to transition from standard definition to high definition, which occurred on August 7, 2009, with the season 2 premiere, "The Spy Who Shoved Me", and the second multi-camera comedy (after Sonny with a Chance) to utilize a filmized appearance instead of the Filmlook appearance that was used in the first season.

-On March 25, 2011, a film based on The Suite Life on Deck and its parent series, titled The Suite Life Movie aired on the Disney Channel.
+On March 25, 2011, a film based on The Suite Life on Deck and its parent series, titled The Suite Life Movie aired on Disney Channel.
 The series' forty-minute finale episode, "Graduation on Deck", aired on Disney Channel on May 6, 2011, officially ending the series.

 Premise

-Sometime after the events of the previous series, Mr. Mosby has been transferred to manage SS Tipton, a cruise ship owned by Mr. Tipton.
-Soon Zack and Cody Martin enroll at Seven Sea High, a high schooling program offered on the ship, receiving affordability discounts due to their mother being a Tipton employee.
-London Tipton is also forced to attend the program under the direction of her father, with Mr. Mosby remaining responsible for her.
-A small-town farm girl named Baily Pickett also enrolls for the program.
+Sometime after the events of the previous series, Mr. Moseby has been transferred to manage the SS Tipton, a cruise ship owned by Mr. Tipton.
+Aboard the ship, Zack and Cody Martin enroll at Seven Seas High School, a Semester at Sea-like study-abroad program offered on the ship, receiving affordability discounts due to their mother being a Tipton employee.
+London Tipton is also forced to attend the program under the direction of her father, with Mr. Moseby remaining responsible for her.
+A small-town farm girl named Bailey Pickett also enrolls for the program.
 The twins set on a range of new adventures and make new friends, as they begin attending classes on the cruise ship, while the ship sails around the world.